mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 describe how addresses can be allocated to clients based on network topology information provided by a DHCP relay, typically.

-In IPv6 networks, topology discover can be realized using DHCPv6 Relay Agents {{RFC6221}} which insert relay agent options in DHCPv6 message exchanges to identify the client-facing interfaces, (e.g., using the Serial Number or other hardcoded information).
-Then, topology information for the given IP address can be obtained from the DHCPv6 server and used, for configuration or other purposes.

 Address/prefix allocation decisions are integral to the allocation of addresses and prefixes in DHCP.
 The argument is described in details in {{RFC7969}}, here we want to guarantee that 4o6RA does not break any legacy capability when related to the use of topology.

+The topology discovery as described in {{RFC7969}} differs between IPv4 and IPv6 as in IPv4 it's only the first Relay Agent that can set the giaddr field (section 3.1 of {{RFC7969}}) thus in a generic network involving more than one Relay Agent only part of the topology is transported via DHCPv4.

+When in IPv6 context and using DHCPv6, all Relay Agents can fill link-address and Interface-ID options, that allows transporting to the DHCPv6 server the information about the complete path between the DHCPv6 client and the DHCPv6 server.
+When in a L2 network, Lightway DHCPv6 Relay Agents {{RFC6221}}
+can be used.
+Then, topology information for the given IP address can be obtained from the DHCPv6 server and used, for configuration or other purposes.

-In the scenario described in {{RFC7341}}, the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
+The adoption of {{RFC7341}} at the client permits to use the DHCPv6 mechanisms for topology discovery even in case of DHCPv4, because of the DHCPv6 encapsulation and because the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.

 Moving 4o6 in the intermediate node rather than at the client breaks the topology propagation as 4o6RA-only does not provide any interface information in the encapsulated message.

 ~~~aasvg